-- 1. Students must complete a Graduation Project.
-Please see the OAHS website for more information. - 2.
-Per Act 158 of 2018, beginning with the class of 2022 students must demonstrate proficiency in Algebra 1, Literature, and Biology as measured by Keystone Exams or another State approved pathway. - 3.
-Students must take Seminar, Taking Care of Business, and Financial Fitness prior to graduation. - 4.
-ATP Seminar 9 will fulfill the requirements of Seminar/Taking Care of Business and ATP Seminar 11 will fulfill the requirement for Financial Fitness.
+- Per Act 158 of 2018, beginning with the class of 2023 students must demonstrate proficiency in Algebra 1, Literature, and Biology as measured by Keystone Exams or another State approved Pathway. - 2.
+Students must take Seminar, Taking Care of Business, and Financial Fitness prior to graduation. - 3.
+ATP Seminar 9 will fulfill the requirements for Seminar/Taking Care of Business and ATP Seminar 11 will fulfill the requirement for Financial Fitness. - 4.
+Transitions I will fulfill the requirements for Seminar/Taking Care of Business and Transitions III will fulfill the requirements for Financial Fitness.